Image: Microgen / stock.adobe.com

 - Blue Cross Blue Shield of Alabama (statewide): 15.6% average rate increase, although the bulk of the rate increase applied to silver plans.
 The approved rate increases were based on the assumption that cost-sharing reductions (CSR) would not be funded in 2018, and that the individual mandate would not be well enforced.

-- Bright Health (Birmingham metropolitan area): New to Alabama, so there is no applicable rate increase.
-But a revised rate filing submitted in August noted that the cost of CSR has been added to silver on-exchange plans for 2018 (but not to off-exchange silver plans)
+- Bright Health (Birmingham metropolitan area): New to Alabama, so there was no applicable rate increase.
+But a revised rate filing submitted in August noted that the cost of CSR had been added to silver on-exchange plans for 2018 (but not to off-exchange silver plans)

 The rate increases were largest for silver plans because those are the plans to which cost-sharing reductions (CSR) apply.
 BCBSAL’s rate filing noted that “the proposed rate increases for the QHP silver plans are much higher than the proposed rate increases for the remainder of the plans.”
-The filing indicates that the rate increases range from 2 percent for Blue Cross Select Gold to 21.2 percent for Blue Value Silver.
-The rate filing also notes that two BCBSAL plans —Blue Secure Silver and Blue HSA Gold — would be sold only off-exchange.
+The filing indicated that the rate increases ranged from 2% for Blue Cross Select Gold to 21.2% for Blue Value Silver.
+The rate filing also noted that two BCBSAL plans —Blue Secure Silver and Blue HSA Gold — would be sold only off-exchange.
 So the Blue Secure Silver plan did not have the cost of CSR added to the premiums, since nobody on that plan would have CSR benefits, as they’re only available on-exchange (Blue HSA Gold also did not have the cost of CSR added to premiums, as it’s a gold plan and also off-exchange).

 People who aren’t eligible for premium subsidies can purchase plans at other metal levels that don’t have the cost of CSR added to the premiums.
-If they want a silver plan, they can purchase one that’s only marketed off-exchange (no premium subsidies are available off-exchange, so again, this is only a logical choice for applicants who are 100 percent certain that they won’t qualify for premium subsidies).
+If they want a silver plan, they can purchase one that’s only marketed off-exchange (no premium subsidies are available off-exchange, so again, this is only a logical choice for applicants who are certain that they won’t qualify for premium subsidies).
+It’s important to note that for 2021 and 2022, the American Rescue Plan has made subsidies more widely available, by eliminating the income cap for subsidy eligibility.

 Insurance executive compensation is a secret in Alabama

-Under a law passed in Alabama in 2015 (SB147, which became Act Number 2015-227 when it was signed into law in May), insurance executive compensation in Alabama is now kept confidential, and is not subject to open records requests, freedom of information requests, or subpoena.
+Under a law passed in Alabama in 2015 (SB147, which became Act Number 2015-227 when it was signed into law), insurance executive compensation in Alabama is now kept confidential, and is not subject to open records requests, freedom of information requests, or subpoena.

 The legislation was sponsored by Slade Blackwell (R, Mountain Brook), and passed with nearly unanimous support.
 It applies to all insurance companies in the state, but it primarily impacts Blue Cross Blue Shield — by far the dominant carrier in the state.
 That’s because national carriers, including Humana and UnitedHealthcare (the other two exchange carriers in Alabama) have to report executive compensation to the IRS and the SEC.
 But Blue Cross Blue Shield of Alabama (a state-based carrier) does not file with the SEC and doesn’t have to disclose executive compensation to the IRS.